robincamille/bot-tutorial-jumpstart-2020/README.md

 # Twitter bot tutorial: Jumpstart Program 2020 edition

 Let's make a bot!!
-These instructions are written for participants in the Jumpstart Program.
+These instructions were written for participants in the Jumpstart Program, but they're publicly viewable for anyone to follow.

 **Required libraries:** tweepy 3.5, requests, time, os, random.
 Written in Python 3.